thingful/testharness/README.md

 ## How to use
 The code that runs TestHarness is at `com/harness/main.go`.
 This code is called by `make harness` command

+### Register
+Init by passing the fetcher and whitelisted bool to Register method.
+`Register(builder thingfulx.FetcherBuilder, whitelisted bool)`
+If this fetcher whitelisted = true, it means that testHarness will ignore robots.txt completely.

+For example.
+`harness, err := testharness.Register(fetcherName.NewFetcher, false)`

 There are 3 main features, these functions can be used separately.

 ### RunAll